 Since its launch in 2011, the aspirational mentoring programme has helped 88% of mentored students into full time training, employment or university.
 James Eldon, principal of Manchester Enterprise Academy described it as a “revolution in aspiration.”

 Typically 80 to 100 people attend the free BW3 Gateway business networking events from across 65 different businesses.
 100% rate the event as being very good to excellent.

-Newly piloted BW3 programme ‘School of the Year’ generated a range of additional business-led support, helping to raise standards in key subjects and creating the right environment for pupils to aim high.
+Newly piloted in 2018, ‘Primary School of the Year’ generated a range of additional business-led support opportunities, helping to raise standards in key subject areas and creating the right environment for pupils to aim high.